calagator/calagator/VAGRANT.md

     local% vagrant up

-**Access** the application running on the virtual machine by visiting:
+**Access** the application running on the virtual machine by visiting -- it won't be running until you start it though:

     http://localhost:8000/